OpenNebula/docs/source/management_and_operations/edge_cluster_management/onprem_cluster.rst

 Edge Cluster Types
 ================================================================================

-On-Premise provider allows to automatically configure On-Premise infrastructure as an Edge Cluster.
-You can run the following hypervisors on your On-Premises clusters:
+The On-Premises provider allows to automatically configure On-Premises infrastructure as an Edge Cluster.
+You can use the following hypervisors on your On-Premises bare-metal clusters:

-* **KVM**, runs virtual machines.
+* **KVM** to run virtual machines.
-* **Firecracker**, runs microVMs.
+* **Firecracker** to run microVMs.
-* **LXC**, runs system containers.
+* **LXC** to run system containers.

 On-Premises Provider
 ================================================================================

-The ``onprem`` needs no special configuration as it will retrieve the FQDNs of the host to be configured while creating the provisions.
+The ``onprem`` provider needs no special configuration as it will retrieve the FQDNs of the host to be configured while creating the provisions.
 It can be easily created by running:

 .. prompt:: bash $ auto